jcsun-00/Twosides/readme.md

 The version used in the HDN-DDI paper is derived by [Zitnik et al.](https://doi.org/10.1093/bioinformatics/bty294) and it is the same as that used in the [DSN-DDI](https://doi.org/10.1093/bib/bbac597) and other papers.
 Specifically, the Twosides used here includes 645 drugs with 963 types of interactions and 4,576,287 positive DDI instances.

-Note that:Since the CSV file is too large, we use 7z to compress it.
-If you want to use it, please install 7z first and then execute `decompress.sh` as follow:
+Note that: Since the `CSV` file is too large, we use `7z` to compress it.
+If you want to use it, please install `7z` first and then execute `decompress.sh` as follow:
 ```bash
 sudo apt update
 sudo apt-get install p7zip-full